Download our free PDF:

 Click on “Start a New FAFSA.”
 This will show a page for creating a new account.

-Start by entering the student’s name, his/her Social Security number and date of birth.
+Start by entering the student’s Federal Student Aid (FSA) ID username or verified email address and FSA ID password, or the student's name, his/her Social Security number and date of birth.
 When entering numbers, do not use dashes, spaces, hyphens, periods, commas, etc., as only digits are used with the online FAFSA.
 Hyphens should still be used in a student’s name if the student’s legal name includes hyphens.

-Notice the little keyboards next to some fields on the FAFSA.
-Clicking on this icon will pop up a virtual keyboard.
+There are little keyboard icons next to some fields on the FAFSA.
+Clicking on a keyboard icon will pop up a virtual keyboard.
 The U.S. Department of Education added virtual keyboards to the FAFSA to help prevent identity theft.
 Instead of typing in some pieces of information on the FAFSA (especially on public computers at libraries, schools, etc.), the virtual keyboard uses the mouse to make it harder to steal that information through keystroke loggers.

 Do students need to use it?
 If they are at a public computer, they might want to, but if they are at a home computer or using the computer of someone they trust, it’s probably not necessary.